stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 Several years ago I started developing and applying this hybrid approach to offshoring.
 I didn’t foresee it back then, but we now find ourselves at the next evolution: _thinking about how to scale up and give early career development experience to our best people offshore._

-That is, we are now exploring which countries to add new team members to work for our emerging best talent.
+That is, we are now exploring which countries to add new team members to work for our emerging offshore talent.
 As my mate Rob says: "Ash, you're offshoring the offshoring!"

 You may like to read [a subtle shift in offshoring, that actually works](https://stratapp.ai/seamlessly-align-your-onshore-and-offshore-teams/ "a subtle shift in offshoring, that actually works") and the excellent book by Scott Linden-Jones referenced therein.